Following on from my 2009 web statistics, below is a summary of what traffic the site took in 2009.

 - ASP Error ‘ASP 0104: 80004005?

-However still none from 2009 were showing up in the list.
-Isolating the posts written in 2009 and the landscape is vastly different:
+That being said, still nothing from 2010 were showing up in the list.
+Isolating the posts written in 2010 and the landscape is vastly different: